Slab Cabin Run Initiative:

-The Slab Cabin Initiative is a shining example of how proactive conservation initiatives can ensure a reliable, high-quality water supply for communities and businesses across the region.
+The Slab Cabin Run Initiative is an example of how proactive conservation initiatives can ensure a reliable, high-quality water supply for communities and businesses across the region.
 Protecting our most valuable resource, our water supply, is the smart thing to do not only for us but for future generations.

-Beneath the 300 acres, we aim to protect, lies a major source of our community’s drinking water supply.
+Beneath the 300 acres of land now permanently protected from development lies a major source of our community’s drinking water supply.
 This source water feeds the region’s most important, most reliable wellfield, known as the Harter-Thomas wells, immediately downhill from the Meyer and Everhart properties and supply the majority of the drinking water to State College residents.

 The Slab Cabin Run Initiative is an outstanding example of how ClearWater Conservancy is able to anticipate future needs of the community and collaborate with local governments, the State College Borough Water Authority, other agencies, and the community to work for source water protection as the foundation for a healthy and vibrant region.